-1b.
-Update the contents of the file to match the following.

-If you are using the standard /srv/esp/prod, you can skip this step, otherwise, replace the directory path to match your environment.
+- 1b.
+Update the contents of the file to set the proper PATH if needed. - NOE: Skip this step If you are using the standard /srv/esp/prod, otherwise, replace the directory path /srv/esp/prod/ to match your environment.

-''' import os import sys
+import os import sys